CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Thaumcraft/Brackets/Bracket_Aspect.md

 The aspect Bracket Handler allows you to retrieve a Thaumcraft [Aspect Stack](/Mods/Modtweaker/Thaumcraft/Aspects/CTAspectStack) in case you need one.

-Aspects are referenced in the Material Bracket handler this way:
+Aspects are referenced in the Aspect Bracket handler this way:

 ```
 <aspect:name>